officelearn/azure-docs.sv-se/articles/automation/automation-dsc-configuration-based-on-stig.md

 ---
-title: Konfiguration baserad på STIG som ska användas i tillstånds konfiguration – Azure Automation
+title: Configuration based on STIG to use in state configuration - Azure Automation
-description: Lär dig mer om konfigurationer baserat på STIG för tillstånds konfiguration i Azure Automation.
+description: Learn about configurations based on STIG for state configuration in Azure Automation.
-keywords: DSC, PowerShell, konfiguration, installation
+keywords: dsc,powershell,configuration,setup
 services: automation
 ms.service: automation
 ms.subservice: dsc